-The process is more a migration than an upgrade, because PHP 7 is installed in a different location than old releases.
-Applications can be tested with old and new PHP in parallel.
-Thus, even shops having only one IBM i partition can test PHP 7 thoroughly before going live.
+The process is more of a migration than an upgrade.
+Because PHP 7 installs to a different location than old releases, applications can be tested in parallel using old and new PHP simultaneously.
+Thus, even shops having only one IBM i partition can test PHP 7 before going live.

-Our clients sometimes ask if very much functionality has changed or been removed in PHP 7.
-We haven’t seen any core or critical functionality removed, but some older and less common functionality that was deprecated (marked for future removal) in previous releases has been removed in PHP 7.
+We haven’t seen any removal of core or critical functionality from PHP.
+Some older and less common functionality, however, that was deprecated (marked for future removal) in previous releases has been removed in PHP 7.

 To see what functionality has been removed or changed, see these resources:

-One example of a backwards-incompatible change was the removal of deprecated bundled extension ext/mysql.
-It can still be added back, if needed, as an ordinary PECL extension, but we recommend using the superior ext/mysqli (“mysql improved”) or PDO, which support prepared statements (essential for security) and have been available since PHP 5.
+One backward-incompatible change was the removal of deprecated bundled extension ext/mysql; functions starting with “mysql_”, such as mysql_connect(), no longer work.
+The extension ext/mysql could be added back, if needed, as an ordinary PECL extension, but we recommend using the superior ext/mysqli (“mysql improved”) or PDO, which both support prepared statements (essential for security) and have been available since PHP 5.

-Db2 users should be pleased that IBM has reworked the ibm_db2 extension for PHP 7 on IBM i so that functions such as db2_connect(), db2_prepare(), db2_execute(), and the rest, should work as well as they did in PHP 5.
-Applications should be tested, of course, but there are no known problems with ibm_db2 in PHP 7 at this time.
+Db2 functions such as db2_connect(), db2_prepare(), db2_execute() work as they did in PHP 5.
+Applications should be tested, of course, but there are no known issues with ibm_db2 in PHP 7 at this time.